burak-yildizoz/OpenCV-Projects/README.md

 Computer vision programs written in C++.

-All projects have a cross-platform `CMakeLists.txt`, all of which include `CMake_OpenCV.txt` at the root folder.
+All projects have a cross-platform `CMakeLists.txt`, all of which add `CMakeLists.txt` at the root folder as subdirectory to find OpenCV and to share common code in one place.

 - [Calibrate](#Calibrate)
 - [Jpeg](#Jpeg)